New or Noteworthy

 Whenever there is something we just can wait to share with all of our friends or think it is too precious to keep to ourselves, we will post an entry here.
 Our Facebook page keeps track of on-going activities and the newsletter - Grist from the Mill - provides an excellent summary of past events.

 Waterwheel and Flume Replacement

 After many years of wear, tear, and the elements, it is time to replace the waterwheel and flume.
-Operations, funded by the Fairfax County Park Authority, are underway.
+Operations, funded by the Fairfax County Park Authority, are nearly completed.
 This is not your ordinary home or mill repair.
 Care is required to maintain the integrity of this historical treasure.
-Below are a few "before" and "after" pictures, courtesy of FOCRM Robert Coblenz with commentary by FOCRM Mike Henry.
-For more action, see the video below.
+Below are a few "before" and "after" pictures, courtesy of FOCRM Robert Coblenz and Dan Dyke.
+For more action, from beginning to nearly the end, watch the videos below.

 Removal of Waterwheel